Meet our Youth Habitat Crew

 “I loved working with my peers, they’re my rock and I can tell them everything and I don’t feel judged.
 They are like my family.
 The love and respect and care that I’ve got from people here has taught me to be a better me and the knowledge I will forever take with me.”
 Donate today to support more youth like Genna.

-Wendel is 20 years old and was born in the Philippines.
-She came to Canada when she was 6 and grew up in Ladner, and has participated in multiple EYA programs since 2016, including our Youth Advisory Council.
+Wendel was born in the Philippines.
+She came to Canada when she was 6 and grew up in Ladner, and has participated in multiple EYA programs since 2016, including our Youth Advisory Council, and is now serving on our Board of Directors!

 “I think you gain a lot more knowledge doing hands-on work because it’s in front of you.
 When you work outside there is more room for mistakes, but there’s also more room to learn from your mistakes as well.
 One of the things I learned was to work with such different people.
 I learned to communicate how I feel about decisions we were making and I felt that my say was making an impact.